 Full-time Day Program

-The first-year program consists of six doctrinal courses: Contracts, Torts, Property, Civil Procedure, Constitutional Law, and Criminal Law (4 credits each) and two semesters of Legal Analysis, Writing, and Research Skills - LAWRS - (2 credits in the fall, 3 credits in the spring) for a total of 29 credits.
-Contracts, Torts, Property and LAWRS I will be taught in the fall semester for a total of 14 credit hours.
-Constitutional Law, Civil Procedure, Criminal Law and LAWRS II will be taught in the spring for a total of 15 credit hours.
+The first-year program consists of six doctrinal courses: Contracts, Torts, Property, Civil Procedure, Constitutional Law, and Criminal Law (4 credits each) and two semesters of Legal Analysis, Writing, and Research Skills - LAWRS - (2.5 credits in the fall, 2.5 credits in the spring) for a total of 29 credits.
+Three doctrinal courses and LAWRSI will be taught in the fall for a total of 14.5 credit hours.
+Three doctrinal courses and LAWRS II will be taught in the spring for a total of 14.5 credit hours.

 A typical day consists of two classes in the morning, a break in the mid-afternoon, and one or two classes in the afternoon.
 Classes are scheduled five days a week, but no classes are scheduled after 2:20 pm on Friday.
 Classes begin at 9:30am and generally conclude by 3:45pm, Monday through Thursday, and 9:30am to 2:20pm on Fridays.

 Part-time Evening Program

 Students in the part-time evening program will take the same first-year curriculum required in the day program but spread out over three semesters plus one required summer.
 In the fall, you will take two 4-credit courses, Contracts and Torts, each taught twice a week from 6 pm – 8 pm for a total of 8 credits.
-For example, Contracts could meet Monday and Wednesday and Torts on Tuesday and Thursday.
-Depending on enrollment, one of these classes may be taught in a small section.
+One course will meet Monday and Wednesday and the other on Tuesday and Thursday.
 Because we understand evening students must meet the demands of law school in addition to an already full professional and personal life, we limit the fall semester to two courses to ease the transition.